 Korigad (also called Koraigad) is a hill fort located in Lonavala, Maharashtra.
-It’s a simple trek and can be done by anyone so you can plan it with your friends/family and take your kids too.
+It’s a simple one day trek and can be done by anyone, be it a naive or experienced trekker.
+So you can plan it with your friends/family and take your kids too.

 The best season for Korigad fort trek is of course monsoon as you will come across the best views of lush greenery and fresh air in this season.
 But if you are not ready for monsoon treks then you can visit from September until March.

 It’s better if you arrange any private vehicle as there are limited public transports available for reaching Korigad.
 Take the Ambey Valley road from Lonavala and reach Peth Shahapur village.
 Parking space is available at the bottom of the fort.
 As you enter the road to Korigad, you will experience the cold air filled with fog which is the best thing on your way.

 Things to do before starting your trek:-